 Nazeena Ali-Hosein...
-Uncle Paddy's brother Hakim and his family, Uncle Butt (Albert) and their family were so close to us.
-We had such a large network of people and resources that were rolled out at a moment's notice to support the community for weddings, funerals, births & illnesses.
+Uncle Paddy's brother Hakim and Uncle Butt (Albert) & their families were close to us.
+We had a large network of people and resources that were rolled out at a moment's notice to support the community for weddings, funerals, births & illnesses.
 No one paid for cooking food and decorating for a wedding in those days.